abereziny/xk6-frostfs/README.md

   boolean flag, `object_id` string, and `error` string.
 - `get(container_id, object_id)`.
 Returns dictionary with `success` boolean
   flag, and `error` string.
 - `onsite(container_id, payload)`.
-Returns NeoFS object instance with prepared headers.
-Invoke `put(headers)` method on this object to upload it into NeoFS.
+Returns FrostFS object instance with prepared headers.
+Invoke `put(headers)` method on this object to upload it into FrostFS.
   It returns dictionary with `success` boolean flag, `object_id` string and `error` string.